Skip To Content

 Over their longer lives, women spend far more on healthcare than men.
 These tips can help you cover the costs at every age.

 “Women spend much more than men on average for healthcare in retirement, largely because they tend to live longer than men and are more likely to have multiple chronic conditions and require long-term care,” Vrdoljak points out.
-In fact, women are faced with significantly higher healthcare costs over their lifetimes,2 she adds.
-“That’s why it’s so important for women to carefully plan to cover their present and future medical expenses.”
+In fact, women are faced with significantly higher healthcare costs over their lifetimes,3 she adds “That’s why it’s so important for women to carefully plan to cover their present and future medical expenses.”

 Nevenka Vrdoljak Headshot